 Here are some general rules if you want to sell online in China:

-Social media such as Weibo is intimately linked to online shopping and should also be a key pillar of your plan.
+- Social media such as Weibo are intimately linked to online shopping and should also be a key pillar of your plan

 85% of consumers use social media frequently to share their online shopping experiences and 55% have participated in a discussion about a foreign brand.